 Each church costs 150 or 200 Birr for entry.
 Priests expect tips between 10-20 Birr.

 This historical town was the second civilization in Ethiopia.
 Ruins, tombs, and obelisks over 1,600 years old mark the old town.
 Aksum is most famously known for a small chapel that claim to house the original Ark of the Covenant, Moses’ 10 Commandments.
 The history, ancient tombs and obelisks make this a wonderful stop in Northern Ethiopia.

 Northern Stelae Field – used for over 5,000 years, monoliths have been used as monuments and for tombs.
 Aksum is one of the best places in the world to see these ancient stones.
-This field contains 66 stelae mostly from the third and fourth centuries, and contain the largest single slab stone ever erected.
-See the King Ezana’s Stelae, the Great Stelae, the Rome Stelae and several well known tombs.
+This field has 66 stelae mostly from the third and fourth centuries, and contain the largest single slab stone ever erected.
+See the King Ezana’s Stelae, the Great Stelae, the Rome Stelae and several well-known tombs.

 Ark of the Covenant – within the Saint Mary’s Church compound, a small chapel holds the Ark of the Covenant.
 It is guarded and fenced, and no one can enter the chapel.